ceph/ceph/doc/cephfs/eviction.rst

  * It would be more complicated.
  * It would use an extra 4 bytes of memory for every inode.
- * It would not be much more efficient as almost always everyone has the latest.
-   OSD map anyway, in most cases everyone will breeze through this barrier rather than waiting.
+ * It would not be much more efficient as, almost always, everyone has the latest OSD map.
+And, in most cases everyone will breeze through this barrier rather than waiting.
  * This barrier is done in very rare cases, so any benefit from per-inode granularity would only very rarely be seen.